Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Set up a tent and fire pit for a fun backyard family campout.

 - Step back in time and explore 300 years of farming history at Living History Farms.
+Don’t miss their events celebrating the semiquincentennial this summer.

 Des Moines Summer Eats + Drinks

-- Celebrate Donut Day, June 7, (or any day) with a sweet treat from these local shops.
+- Celebrate Donut Day, June 5, (or any day) with a sweet treat from these local shops.

-- Head to Bondurant and grab a to-go growler of Root Beer at Reclaimed Rails to share with the family
+- Head to Bondurant and grab a to-go growler of Root Beer at Reclaimed Rails to share with the family.

 - Go berry picking and then make a pie.